grafana/tempo/docs/sources/tempo/metrics-generator/service_graphs.md

 #### Cardinality from traces

-The amount of edges depends on the amount of nodes in the system and the direction of the requests between them.
+The amount of edges depends on the number of nodes in the system and the direction of the requests between them.
 Let’s call this amount hops.
 Every hop will be a unique combination of client + server labels.

 For example: